mousepawmedia/goldilocks/README.md

 License
 ----------------------------------------

-IOSqueak is licensed under the BSD-3 License.
+Goldilocks is licensed under the BSD-3 License.
 (See LICENSE.md)

 The project is owned and maintained by [MousePaw Media](https://mousepawmedia.com/developers).